tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

     2. Use the Browser that opens to retrieve and load a previously saved list.

-.. tip:: **To resize the Tasks pane sections:**
+.. tip:: **To resize the Tasks panel sections:**

     Do any of the following:

     - Click and drag the separator to resize sections.

-    - Click and drag the separator toward the window border to hide a section.
+    - Click and drag the separator toward the panel border to hide a section.

-    - Click and drag the separator collapsed to the window border toward the window center to display again the hidden section.
+    - Click and drag the separator collapsed to the panel border toward the panel center to display again the hidden section.

 .. _managing_and_executing_render_tasks:

 Managing and Executing Render Tasks
 '''''''''''''''''''''''''''''''''''
-When a *Render task* is selected in the tree, in the section on the right of the Tasks pane task-related properties are displayed, some of which can be edited to configure the task.
+When a *Render task* is selected in the tree, in the section on the right of the Tasks panel task-related properties are displayed, some of which can be edited to configure the task.
 Properties are the following:

 - **Name** displays the task name; it can be edited to better identify the task.